 4. It doesn't work in all weathers and all temperature conditions.
 Wind, rain and bright sunlight are all to be avoided.

-5. It doesn't mean the user is knowledgeable about building construction and building defects.
+5. It doesn't mean that every user is knowledgeable about building construction and building defects.
 Learning how to use a thermal-imager does not compensate for decades of building construction experience and knowledge.
 This is where we as Chartered Building Surveyors have an advantage.

 WHAT DOES THERMAL-IMAGING PROVIDE?

 1 In the hands of an experienced RICS Chartered Building Surveyor it can assist greatly in producing a holistic Condition Survey or Energy Audit of a building.

 3. OUTDOORS: It checks for thermal-bridging, heat-loss, air-filtration, incorrectly installed double-glazing or thermal insulation, uninsulated roofs, wall cavities and leaking flat roofs.
 NB.
 There are limitations, ask for details.

 4. SERVICES: A thermal-imager can detect overheating and subsequent fire risks in electrical intakes and consumer units, electrical pumps, etc.

-5. UNDER-FLOOR-HEATING: Enables a heat scan to show any irregularities in the hidden pipework, locates where the pipes are in order to avoid accidental damage, etc.
+5. UNDER-FLOOR-HEATING: Enables a heat scan to show any irregularities in the hidden pipework, locates where the pipes are in order to avoid accidental damage.

 WHY DO I NEED A CHARTERED BUILDING SURVEYOR?

 There are courses for certifying Thermographers and these are useful and beneficial.
 However in the hands of a person with inadequate building construction knowledge a thermal-imager is just another tool in the box and could be worse than not having one.

 At ALBION we have been using thermal-imaging since 2010.
 As building surveyors we have over 35 years experience of construction and building inspections.